Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 Folding Your Bicycle

 Your Montague bike is designed for quick folding and unfolding without the use of tools.
-The following steps should be observed to increase the rider’s safety and to prevent damage or scratches when folding or unfolding the bicycle.
+The following steps should increase the rider’s safety and prevent damage or scratches when folding or unfolding the bicycle.

 - Standing on the chain side of your bike, set the front brake to the open position.